CSC207-UofT/course-project-bug-makers/phase1/designdocument.md

 Storing and Loading States

-- As can be seen from the diagram, all of our services interact with our database.
-More specifically, we have many services that interact with the user database through the UserInfo Service.
+- As seen from the diagram, all of our services interact with our database.
+More specifically, we have many services that interact with the user database through the `UserInfo Service`.
 This is the main method by which our app stores and loads states.

-- When a user logs in through the Account Service, they load their account data from all previous sessions.
-That means any timetables they have created and saved in the past can be loaded directly from the database, and their course and wishlists persist across load states.
+- When a user logs in through the `Account Service`, their account data from all previous sessions is loaded.
+This means that any timetables they have created and saved in the past can be loaded directly from the database, and their course and wishlists will persist across load states.
 Our app can then generate the same calendar each time using the information from the database.

-- By the same token, a user can store new data or alter their old account data using the various services, to be loaded up from the user database the next time they log in.
+- By the same token, a user can store new data or alter their old account data using the various services.
+This information will also be loaded up from the user database the next time they log in.

 - Our app also stores reviews created by users.
 When a user creates a review for a particular course, it is stored in the database.
-Then, other users loading reviews for the course will load the new review as well!
+Then, when other users load the reviews for a specific course, the reviews from other users will be loaded as well!

 ***